cabinetofcuriosity/homebase/list-of-databases.md

 ## Globi

 - Link: [Globi](https://www.globalbioticinteractions.org/)
-- About:
+- About: Globi offers data about species interactions.
+Data is usually found in (organism) eats/is eaten by/interacts with/etc (another organism).
+With an experimental but exciting GUI, this database makes it relatively easy to find information about species interactions.
-- Type of data offered:
+- Type of data offered: 2-point data: relationships between taxa, broadly.
-- How to access data:
+- How to access data: Use the search engine on the landing page or the "Browse" feature, which is much more graphic.